Nihal-Pandey-2302/rust-evm-indexer/README.md

 * **Current Status:** Initial project setup complete.
 Able to connect to an Ethereum node via `ethers-rs` and Tokio to fetch and display the current block number.
 * **Next Steps:**
-    1. Implement a robust loop for fetching historical block data (headers and transactions).
-    2. Define the database schema for blocks, transactions, and event logs.
-    3. Integrate PostgreSQL using `sqlx` for data storage.
-    4. Begin development of the `getLogs` API endpoint.
+    1. Begin development of the `getLogs` API endpoint.

 ## 📜 License